 California Environmental Protection Agency (CalEPA) The Secretary of the California Environmental Protection Agency is directly responsible for coordinating and evaluating the administration of the Unified Program and certifying Unified Program Agencies (UPAs).
 UPAs are accountable for carrying out responsibilities previously handled by approximately 1,300 different state and local agencies.

-Department of Toxic Substances Control (DTSC) The Department of Toxic Substances Control evaluates and provides technical assistance for the Hazardous Waste Generator Program, including Onsite Treatment (Tiered Permitting).
+Department of Toxic Substances Control (DTSC) The Department of Toxic Substances Control evaluates and provides technical assistance for the Hazardous Waste Generator Program, including Onsite Treatment (Tiered Permitting) and the Resource Conservation Recovery Act (RCRA).

 CAL FIRE- Office of the State Fire Marshal (CAL FIRE-OSFM) The Office of the State Fire Marshal evaluates and provides technical assistance for the Hazardous Material Management Plan (HMMP), the Hazardous Materials Inventory Statement (HMIS) and the Aboveground Petroleum Storage Act (APSA) Programs.
 The HMMP and HMIS Program are closely tied to the Business Plan Program.